masaki-furuta/openshift-fast-install/README.md

 # openshift-fast-install

-openshift-fast-install is a bash scripot for install OpenShift Container Platfrom 4.x on libvirt.
+openshift-fast-install is a bash script for install OpenShift Container Platfrom 4.x on libvirt.

 ## Installation

-Firstly you need to create setup.conf based on setup.conf.sample, or run create_setup.conf.sh ( require installing ipcalc package ) to create it interactively.
+Firstly you need to create `setup.conf` based on `setup.conf.sample`, or run `create_setup.conf.sh` ( require installing ipcalc package ) to create it interactively.
-Run 00_all.sh on RHEL8.1 or 8.2 ( or maybe Fedora ).
+Run `00_all.sh` on RHEL8.1 or 8.2 ( or maybe Fedora ).

 ```bash
 ./create_setup.conf.sh